Friday, March 28, 2025

 2024 - Trump will hasten the end of democracy.

-2025 - Riding to Mount Everest Base Camp will kill me.
+2025 - Shrug will never make it to Mount Everest Base Camp.

 Friday, January 31, 2025